Chester County Prison

 Chester County Prison is a prison operated by Chester County, Pennsylvania, located in Pocopson Township, with a West Chester, Pennsylvania postal address.
 It has the capacity to hold 1,100 inmates, both men and women, and as of June 30, 2023, has a population of 702.

 The county prison drew national attention with the escape of inmate and Brazilian native Danilo Cavalcante on August 31, 2023.
-After a 14-day Manhunt by the authorities, Danilo Cavalcante was apprehended under a pile of wood near South Coventry Township, Pennsylvania, on September 13, 2023.
+After a 14-day manhunt by authorities, Danilo Cavalcante was apprehended under a pile of wood near South Coventry Township, Pennsylvania, on September 13, 2023.

 History

 The Chester County Prison was built in 1959 to replace the previous county jail, which was declared unsafe in 1951.
 The new prison was designed to support medium and maximum security prisoners, with separate housing for male and female inmates, as well as juveniles.
 In 1983, parts of the prison were renovated and expanded.
 In 1993, a new Work Release Center was constructed on prison property.